-- 76.1 Meetings are called by serving a notice on all the Directors.
-This notice can be given to a Director: - (a) personally; - (b) by word of mouth; - (c) by notice in writing (sent to him or her at their last known address); or - (d) in electronic form (sent to their last known electronic address or other address given by them to us for this purpose).

-76.2 Any Director can waive the right to receive notice of any meeting, including one which has already taken place.
+- 76.1 Any Director can call a meeting.
+The Company Secretary must also call a meeting if a Director requests a meeting. - 76.2 Meetings are called by serving a notice on all the Directors.
+This notice can be given to a Director: - (a) personally; - (b) by word of mouth; - (c) by notice in writing (sent to him or her at their last known address); or - (d) in electronic form. - 76.3 Any Director can waive the right to receive notice of any meeting, including one which has already taken place.